Your car is about to become your concierge. A personal robot. And so much more.

 - big bets are being made, big bets will be lost; Business books will be written in the future as to who won, who lost, and which big bets they made along the way It’s an epic battle between car companies and tech companies, and we are in the midst of a 100-year revolution.
 One estimate suggests that there are currently 50 major competitors in the space today; that might be reduced to 5 or 6 within a decade.

 - video gaming will come to cars.
 With that in mind, we’ll see video game consoles and controllers built into cars.
 After all, while its busy taking you to work, you’ll have some time to kick back and destroy a few daemons!

-- we’ll see ‘network of cars‘, and network-subscriptions will be available.
-You’ll be able to link to your friends and go off on a self-driving voyage somewhere, because your car will link to other cars and you’ll be able to share an automated voyage together.
-You might find a network of folks in your neighbourhood who self-drive to work together, and you’ll sign up to their morning commute, sharing a peloton experience on the HOV lanes in order to reduce your cost.
+- we’ll see ‘network of cars‘, and network subscriptions will be available.
+You’ll be able to link to your friends and go off on a self-driving voyage somewhere because your car will link to other cars and you’ll be able to share an automated voyage together.
+You might find a network of folks in your neighborhood who self-drive to work together, and you’ll sign up to their morning commute, sharing a peloton experience on the HOV lanes in order to reduce your cost.